 A new year is upon us and, like every new start, it brings with it the promise of new possibilities.
 On the technology side, we can expect both breakthroughs and debacles.
 Most importantly though, we can expect a lot of delivered impact!
 The start of 2018 has already seen this with the bitcoin rollercoaster and new security flaws in our chips impacting the entire industry.
 How can companies react?
 How should they handle all these dynamics while contending with the pressures of daily operations and impatient stakeholders?

-- First and foremost, inclusivity is important in the daily practice of the organization.
+- First and foremost, inclusivity is important in the daily practice of the organisation.

-I have held numerous discussions with organizations on how to be more innovative and, while initial focus was on technological opportunities, discussions soon veered toward the operation of the organization itself—the culture, the competencies, the management style, the innovation process.
-It is, after all, these factors that determine whether an organization can truly drive value from technological innovation.
+I have held numerous discussions with organisations on how to be more innovative and, while initial focus was on technological opportunities, discussions soon veered toward the operation of the organisation itself—the culture, the competencies, the management style, the innovation process.
+It is, after all, these factors that determine whether an organisation can truly drive value from technological innovation.
 Discussions about the role of the CIO (or, in certain cases, the CDO or CTO) versus all the other CXOs need to stop and a new balance struck between the business architecture and the effect on the technology architecture.

 - The second inclusion is the inclusion of all different kinds of technologies.

-How do you organize all this?
-That is the golden question; one that hinges on the individual organization, the competencies available, and the culture in place.
-There is no excuse for not investigating how this will work for your organization.
-Some guidance can be found in the book “Social Physics” from MIT which explains that real innovation takes place in organizations with optimal Idea Flow.
+How do you organise all this?
+That is the golden question; one that hinges on the individual organisation, the competencies available, and the culture in place.
+There is no excuse for not investigating how this will work for your organisation.
+Some guidance can be found in the book “Social Physics” from MIT which explains that real innovation takes place in organisations with optimal Idea Flow.

 Creating such Idea Flow calls for two conditions: